florian-h05/openhab-conf/automation/lib/javascript/community/README.md

 ```
 Argument | Purpose | Required
 -|-|-
-items | The array of item states. | yes
+`items` | The array of item states. | yes
-op | The comparison operator, available: equal, notEqual, larger, largerEqual, smaller, smallerEqual. | yes
+`op` | The comparison operator, available: equal, notEqual, larger, largerEqual, smaller, smallerEqual. | yes
-comp | The value to compare with, e.g. numbers, ON/OFF states or strings. | yes
+`comp` | The value to compare with, e.g. numbers, ON/OFF states or strings. | yes

+### Tests
+There are no tests, as the library has no dependencies it should always work.

 ## 3. Item Control Utility